 Mr. Anderson, age 54, has been, since 2002, President of WestRiver Capital, a private investment company, chair of Tachyon Networks, Inc., an advanced satellite-based internet solutions company, and vice-chair of Montgomery & Co., LLC, an investment bank serving growth companies in technology, media and healthcare.
 He is also chair of Zula, LLC, a science education company, and a co-chair of GEI, a leisure business based on golf entertainment.
 From 1998 to 2002, Mr. Anderson was CEO of Matthew G. Norton, Co., a private investment company.
 Prior to 1998, he was CEO of Trillium Corporation.
 His experience also includes tenures as both a partner at the private equity firm of Frazier & Company, LP, and as a vice president of Goldman, Sachs & Co.
 Mr. Anderson is the founder of America's Foundation for Chess.
-He holds master's and bachelor's degrees in Industrial Engineering from Stanford University and a bachelor's degree (Cum Laude) in Management Engineering from Claremont McKenna College.
+He holds master's and bachelor's degrees in Industrial Engineering from Stanford University and a bachelor's degree.
 Mr. Anderson also serves on the board of Ecova, Inc. (Ecova), a subsidiary of the Company.